MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage.md

 * _CallerCredentials_ indicates the credentials used to access the Azure Data Lake Storage Gen2.
 The following options are available:

    * Append `;sharedkey=`*AccountKey* to the URI, with _AccountKey_ being the storage account key
    * Append `;impersonate` to the URI.
-Kusto will use the requestor's principal identity and impersonate it to access the resource.
-Principal needs to have the appropriate RBAC role assignments to be able to perform the read/write operations, as documented [here](/azure/storage/blobs/data-lake-storage-access-control).
-(For example, for read operations assign `Storage Blob Data Reader` role).
+Kusto will use the requestor's principal identity and impersonate this identity to access the resource.
+The principal must have the appropriate role-based access control (RBAC) role assignments to be able to perform the read/write operations.
+For more information, see [data lake access control](/azure/storage/blobs/data-lake-storage-access-control).
    * Append `;token=`*AadToken* to the URI, with _AadToken_ being a base-64 encoded AAD access token (make sure the token is for the resource `https://storage.azure.com/`).
    * Append a Shared Access (SAS) key, using the Azure Data Lake Storage Gen2's standard query (`?sig=...`).
 Use this method when Kusto needs to access the resource for a limited time.